First published in November 2019

-In tropical rainforests, humidity levels can be very high a result of high temperatures, regular rainfall and high levels of transpiration.
+In tropical rainforests, humidity levels can be very high as a result of high temperatures, regular rainfall and high levels of transpiration.

 Equatorial cloud forests, such as those in Central America, have the highest levels of humidity.
 Because of this, plants don't have to worry about losing water through their leaves, so they are often very big.
-They often grow in low light conditions, so larger leaves help them capture more light.
+They often grow in low light conditions, so their larger leaves help them to capture more light.

 The drier the air around a plant, the more it will need watering.
 So higher humidity levels are a bonus, even for tougher plants like this Devil's Ivy.

-Problems caused by low humidity
+Common problems caused by low humidity

 Shrivelled foliage: This happens to very fragile plants, some of which are listed below (e.g. Maidenhair Fern).
 The room needs to be very dry and warm for foliage to shrivel, and plants near sources of heat are more at risk.
-Central heating and drafts are the bane of most foliage houseplants.
+Central heating and drafts are the banes of most foliage houseplants.

 Brown leaf tips: This is very common in houseplants that are in centrally heated rooms or situated near a draught.
 Although it isn’t a terminal issue, the foliage looks unsightly and scruffy.
 You can remove damaged leaves, but sometimes removing the affected leaves results in the plant appearing bare.